 Chef de Cuisine Andrew Vaughan oversees mar’sel, Terranea’s signature restaurant, and one of Los Angeles’ top dining destinations.
 A Louisiana native, Vaughan hails from two of the most iconic restaurants in the nation, working alongside Emeril Lagasse at NOLA in New Orleans, and Daniel Boulud at Restaurant Daniel in New York City.
 Most recently, Vaughan served as the Chef de Cuisine for Nelson’s, as well as masterfully executing VIP dinners for the resort, and aiding the development and execution of the successful Chef’s Table Dinner Series, which showcases the resort’s renowned “Farm-to-Terranea” cuisine, alongside featured wines, to benefit a select charity.

 Under Vaughan’s leadership, the mar’sel menu exhibits a strong focus on the respect for culinary tradition and technique.
 He collaborates with local fisherman, ranchers and farmers to source local and sustainable ingredients to complement what is growing in Terranea’s hilltop garden and in the mar’sel garden beds.
-Vaughan has spearheaded the launch of two mar’sel dining series in 2017: Farm and Vine Dinners, five-course wine pairings featuring a guest farm, such as Weiser and Coleman Family Farms; and Caviar and Champagne Brunches, a four-course brunch menu with Champagne and Petrossian Caviar specialists.
+Vaughan spearheaded the 2017 launch of mar’sel dining series Farm and Vine, five-course wine pairings featuring a guest farm, such as Weiser and Coleman Family Farms.